-A financial planner or financial advisor – surprise, surprise – offers advice.
-They can suggest many useful ways to ensure your assets won’t diminish in value and prevent your family from suffering undue hardship if you couldn’t earn your usual income due to illness or injury.
+A financial planner can suggest ways that may help your assets grow in value over time.
+They can suggest ways that may help prevent you or your family from suffering undue hardship if you couldn’t earn your usual income due to illness or injury.

-When considering a financial planner it’s important you check their licensing credentials and Financial Services Guide (FSG), which should be listed on their website.
+When considering a financial planner it’s important you check their licensing credentials and their Financial Services Guide (FSG), which should be listed on their website.
 They must provide you with a FSG that states their relevant qualifications, licence number and fees.

-Tip: Only deal with a planner who is a licensed, authorised or certified representative.
-You can check a planner’s licensing records on www.asic.gov.au
+Only deal with a planner who is a licensed, authorised or certified representative.

-Step 2: You outline your current position and goals for the future
+Step 2: Outline your current position and goals for the future

-If you decide to go ahead and set up a meeting, the financial planner will need to find out more about you.
+If you decide to go ahead and set up a meeting, a financial planner will need to find out more about you.
 They will ask all sorts of questions so they can get to know you and where you are at in life with your financial affairs.
-This process is often called the “fact finding” stage.
+This process is often called the ‘fact finding’ stage.

-You will need to be prepared so that you can answer these questions.
-You might want to bring copies of your recent financial statements for any bank accounts and credit cards, details of your home loan, any personal loans or car loans, HECS or HELP debts or study loans, or buy now pay later (BNPL) debts, superannuation fund statements and life insurance details.
+You will need to be prepared so you can answer these questions.
+You might want to bring along copies of your recent financial statements for any bank accounts and credit cards, details of your home loan, any personal loans or car loans, HECS or HELP debts or study loans, or buy now pay later (BNPL) debts, superannuation fund statements and life insurance details.

-Tip: To ensure you get the most out of this first meeting, think about your financial goals or wish-list beforehand.
+To make sure you get the most out of this first meeting, think about your financial goals or wishlist beforehand.
 Don’t just answer their questions about your current financial situation – tell them where you would like to be in terms of your finances.